 Speaking of little ones, holidays equals gifts.
 Kids are the real winners at this time of year.
 Whether it's toys, video games, gadgets or clothes, you can pretty much guarantee that even if you've requested that family and friends go easy on the gift giving, they'll still receive more than what they need come Christmas time.
 Take this as an opportunity to sort (and purge) the overflowing inventory before the onslaught of Christmas toys begins!

 Preparation is key for a smooth holiday season, but sometimes there's surprises that arrive in the form of unexpected guests.
-In addition to decluttering your home, our handy list of tips for cleaning for unexpected guests is also a handy holiday resource - read more here.
+In addition to decluttering your home, our handy list of tips for cleaning for unexpected guests is also a handy holiday resource.

 Whilst sorting and decluttering isn't the most entertaining of tasks, getting it out of the way now means that you'll be fully prepared for some serious holiday downtime (or madness, depending on your style) when December rolls around.
 And, if you've had enough and want someone else to take care of the cleaning after all that downsizing, our teams are ready to help.
-Just book a service and we'll take care of the rest of it for you!
+Just book a cleaning service, if you're lucky enough to live in Vancouver, Calgary or Toronto and we'll take care of the rest of it for you!